fermyon/spin/docs/content/sips/016-inbound-websockets.md

 The first two of those options are appealing from a both a developer and user experience perspective.
 The third one requires the app developer to confront a fundamental trade-off: polling too often creates unreasonable load on the database, application server, etc., while polling too infrequently results in a poor user experience.
 Indeed, one of the big reasons to provide WebSocket support is to avoid polling and its trade-offs.

 Unfortunately, as of this writing, neither of Spin's built-in persistent stores (SQLite and key-value) provide any sort of explicit consistency guarantees, so apps must either provide their own store (e.g. a PostgreSQL, MySQL, or Redis server) or use the third option.

-In the future (or even concurrently with this proposal) should consider providing one or both of the first two options as a built-in part of Spin.
+Therefore, we propose to officially document and support a consistency model for Spin's SQLite implementation which provides (optional) strict serializability (i.e. both [linearizability and serializability](http://www.bailis.org/blog/linearizability-versus-serializability/)).
+Specifically:

+- All writes (e.g. `INSERT`s, `UPDATE`s, and `DELETE`s) are linearized (i.e. each database connection will see writes applied in the same order)
+- A `SELECT` query following a write on the same database connection is guaranteed to see that write and all previous writes
+- A `SELECT` query in a [BEGIN IMMEDIATE](https://sqlite.org/lang_transaction.html) transaction is guaranteed to see all the writes completed up to that point in time, regardless of whether it is preceded by a write on the same database connection
+- In contrast, a `SELECT` query which neither follows a write on the same connection nor is part of a `BEGIN IMMEDIATE` transaction may see old data.
+For example, if an app opens a database connection, performs a write, closes the connection, then opens a new connection and does a `SELECT`, it might not see the write performed by the original connection.

+A consequence of the last point above is that if `fermyon:spin/inbound-websocket-receive#handle-frames` is invoked twice conscutively for the same connection, with each invocation delivering a batch of frames in order, and the first invocation writes to the database, the second invocation might not see the result of that write.
+It must either perform its own write prior to querying or else do the query inside a `BEGIN IMMEDIATE` transaction.

 ## Future Possibilities

-- As discussed above, Spin should offer one or more built-in, persistent state stores with explicit consistency guarantees to avoid the need for polling.
 - [WebTransport](https://www.w3.org/TR/webtransport/) is a new, more advanced protocol for high-performance client-server networking based on HTTP/3.
 It's not yet supported by all popular browsers, but could be worth supporting in Spin eventually.
 - Outbound WebSockets could be supported similarly to this proposal, with short-lived instantiations created as frames arrive from the remote server.
 However, server-to-server WebSockets are rare, so it's not clear how useful this would be.